k21971/CrecelleHack/doc/variantfixes.md

 ## Monsters
 - Lawful monsters that cast clerical spells create force fields around the player instead of summoning insects.
+- Chaotic monsters that cast clerical spells cause random potions to rain on the player instead of summoning insects.
+  It is important to note that this impacts Master Kaen.
+- Unaligned priests use a random set of priest spells.
 - Fixed randomly generated quest leaders not having their items.